marekmansell/micropython-editor/README.rst

 * NodeMCU (ESP8266)
 * WittyBoard (ESP8266)

+Planned support for:

+* bbc micro:bit

 If you have tested the software with different hardware (successfully or not) please let us know!
+If you would like to add support for another board, feel free to cobtribute!

 Development